The wine sulfites battle rages on.

 A (very) quick update on my last post regarding low-sulfite wines, just to prove I’m not totally biased against all organic / biodynamic wines!

-I’ve come across a few other quality wines (featured in body + soul magazine, to which my wife subscribes) that I’ve recently learned are either organically or biodynamically made (or both), and that I’ve found to be of good quality…
+I’ve come across a few other quality wines (featured in body + soul magazine) that I’ve recently learned are either organically or biodynamically made (or both), and that I’ve found to be of good quality…

 Thought I’d take a brief moment during my holiday respite to share these wine finds with you.
 Hope that anyone looking for low-sulfite wines (that don’t also totally suck!) will find this helpful:

 - Bonterra Vineyards – Most of their wines are organic, and they make at least one decent wine that’s also biodynamic.